Top Careers in Banking and Finance in 2020 - 2021

 - Identify new opportunities such as futures, derivatives, options to multiply investments.

 - It is recommended that students pursue a Bachelor’s degree in a finance or commerce related vertical.

-- After graduation, procuring an educational equivalent of MBA would further help you formulate a strong profile and help you clear the preliminary screening by SEBI.
+- After graduation, procuring an educational equivalent of an MBA would further help you formulate a strong profile and help you clear the preliminary screening by SEBI.

-- A strong outlook towards markets including an appreciable understanding of financial instruments such as mutual funds, investment products, financial planning, asset allocation etc.
+- A strong outlook towards markets including an appreciable understanding of financial instruments such as mutual funds, investment products, financial planning, asset allocation, etc.